apieum/Maracas.jl/README.md

 Then write your testsets with 'describe', 'it', or 'test' functions with the same assertions as usual (`@test`, `@test_throws`)

+You can also prefix testset functions with four underscore like '____describe', '____it', or '____test' to skip a testset: the title will be shown in test results but the testset is not executed and all contained tests are ignored.

 ```julia
 using Maracas
 if VERSION > v"0.6"